Introduction

 I had reached a crossroads in 2023.
 I have hundreds of bookmarks in EGW books, even had in that moment.
 For example I have around 80 folders containing bookmark collections I have amassed through study in the Ellen White book collection Android app.

 Regardless of anything I had read about not questioning her for a second, and regardless of what I had been taught in church, I knew that I needed to go and look at what EGWs critics had to say.
-I could do this with an honest heart after growing up around a confirmed schizophrenic that was deeply effected by EGWs experiences, feeling he had them too, and my auntie who secretly within the family was often trying to tell her thoughts as actual future.
-I needed to know for the right reasons.
+I could do this with an honest heart after growing up around my confirmed schizophrenic step0-uncle that was deeply effected by EGWs experiences.
+My step-auntie too, who secretly within the family was often trying to tell her thoughts as actual future.
+I needed to know for the right reasons.Â

 I can tell you that doing the research on EGWs critics was not a fun experience.
 It was negative.
 It felt like a curse, and usually I didn’t agree with the theology behind what the EGW critics were saying; but I did find some additional starting points that I needed to assess for myself.
-I studied the issues biblically for two years, on this specifically almost every day, and certainly during free time on the Sabbath.
-In fact Hispattern.com had almost no activity during that period while I figured out what I did and didn’t know.
+I studied the issues biblically for two years, on this specifically almost every day –both equally looking for releif in the scriptures, and testing EGW by the scriptures on these matters.
+In fact Hispattern.com had almost no activity during that period while I figured out what I did and didn’t know.Â

 Reaffirmation